Visit the Campbell Scientific Forum to submit your question to users around the world.

 The BrHalf, a two-wire measurement, does not compensate for lead resistance.

-The BrHalf3W lead compensation assumes that the leads are of the same resistance.
+The BrHalf3W lead compensation assumes that both leads are of the same resistance.

 How can the datalogger be used to output analog voltages?